pfalcon/pycopy/docs/reference/packages.rst

     python3 setup.py sdist --manifest-only

-Alternatively, you can use tools/mpy_bin2res.py script from the MicroPython distribution, in which can you will need to pass paths to all resource files::
+Alternatively, you can use ``tools/mpy_bin2res.py`` script from the MicroPython distribution, in which case you will need to pass paths to all resource files::

     mpy_bin2res.py data/page.html data/image.png